Paul Mitchell Tea Tree Shaping Cream Review

 - Duration – These creams are designed for flexible styles that move, and won’t generally last all day, but some last longer than others.
 Still, you shouldn’t have to rework your hair within a few short hours, if you do, you need a longer lasting product.

-- Reshaping – That being said, there is some variation on how easy it is to reshape your hair.
+- Reshaping – Yet there is some variation on how easy it is to reshape your hair.
 Some products make this easier than others.

 - Scent – If you don’t like the smell of a styling cream, move along.
 There are way too many out there to settle.